exoplatform/exo-documentation/docs/Administration.rst

 This interface contains two tabs:

 - "Manage spaces" tab displays the list of spaces and the corresponding actions: edit and delete.
-- "Permissions" tab lets you grant permissions to a group of users to :ref:`Create <Create-Space>` or :ref:`Manage <AdministratingSpaces.ManageSpaces>` spaces.
+- "Permissions" tab displays the list of groups who can :ref:`Create <Create-Space>` or :ref:`Manage <AdministratingSpaces.ManageSpaces>` spaces.

 In this section, you will learn how to use the Spaces administration interface to :